Set up G Suite billing and payments

 You're done with billing setup!

-As long as the payment method associated with your subscription remains valid and up to date, your Google Apps service continues uninterrupted.
+As long as the payment method associated with your subscription remains valid and up to date, your G Suite service continues uninterrupted.
 Your first automatic payment will occur at the beginning of the month after your free trial ends.

 In some countries, the billing address you specify for a payment method must be in the same country as the billing country you select when you set up your Google billing account.
 If that's true for your location, you can't enter any other country in a billing address.
 Nor can you change the billing country associated with your account.